samaita/blog/content/posts/audit-test-data-and-penalty.md

 At first, the address looks reasonable.
 It contains a road, location names, an administrative hierarchy, and a postal code.

 The API result did not match my expected value, so the benchmark marked it as incorrect.
 When I checked the address again, however, the expected value was the problem.

 Panjalin is a real location, but it belongs to Kecamatan Sumberjaya, Kabupaten Majalengka.
 The road location in this address points to Pananjung, Tarogong Kaler.

-The individual names looked valid.
-Their relationship was not.
+The individual names looked valid, but their relationship was not.

 This is difficult to catch by reading the address alone.
 I had created the expected values from address data that looked reasonable, but I had not properly reviewed whether every administrative relationship was correct.

 If I trusted the failed test immediately, I could change the engine to match a wrong expectation.

 So I stopped changing the engine and reviewed the dataset instead.

-Not only this address.
-I went through all **106 records** again and checked their expected administrative hierarchy.
+Rather than correcting only this address, I went through all **106 records** again and checked their expected administrative hierarchy.

 After correcting the test data, I ran the benchmark again.